 “Exhort” means to encourage or exhort.
 Most pastors need both encouragement and exhortation.
 “Exhort” is the probable meaning here.
-The pastors in Asia Minor needed the exhortation to follow some issues of leadership found in vv.
+The pastors in Asia Minor needed urging to follow issues of leadership found in vv.
 2-4 due to the duress they were facing from Rome.

 I who am a fellow elder

 Peter views himself as a “fellow elder.”
 He does not pull rank with his fellow elders.
-In 1:1 and 2 Peter 2:1, he identifies himself as “an apostle of Jesus Christ.”
+In 1 Peter 1:1 and 2 Peter 2:1, Peter identifies himself as “an apostle of Jesus Christ.”
 An apostle holds authority above an elder.
 Apostleship is the ultimate authority for the church.
-For example, only an apostle has the right to write Scripture.
+For example, an apostle has the right to write Scripture.
 Peter establishes his authority as a leader by calling himself an “elder” and a “witness” to the sufferings of Christ.
-He did not usurp authority as the ultimate elder.
+He did not usurp authority as the exclusive ultimate elder.

 and a witness of the sufferings of Christ

 “Witness” means to testify.
-“Witness” does not refer to the act of seeing but to the act of testifying to what one has seen.
+“Witness” does not refer to the act of seeing but testifying to what one has seen.
 Peter was an eyewitness to the suffering of Christ (1 Pe 2:21; 4:1).
-Peter personally saw Jesus bound and led away for judgment.
+He personally saw Jesus bound and led away for judgment.
 He followed Jesus into the courtyard.
 No doubt, he saw Jesus crucified.
 Peter personally witnessed and testified to the passion of Christ.
 He spent the rest of his life telling others about his wonderful Savior.

 and also a partaker of the glory

-“The glory” is the Second Advent of Christ.
-This will be the day of Jesus’ great triumph over the world.
+“The glory” here is the Second Advent of Christ.
+This event will be the day of Jesus’ great triumph over the world.
 He will be King Jesus, King of the world.
-Note that Peter combines the sufferings and the glory of Christ in 1:11.
+Note that Peter combines the sufferings and the glory of Christ in 1 Peter 1:11.

-The sufferings of Christ are the first advent, and the glory of Christ is the Second Advent (Romans 8:16-19).
+The sufferings of Christ are the first advent, but the glory of Christ is the Second Advent (Romans 8:16-19).
 Our glory lies ahead.
-Peter makes this same point in 4:13 that those who share in Christ’s suffering will share in his glory.
+Peter makes this same point in 1 Peter 4:13 that those who share in Christ’s suffering will share in his glory.

 that will be

 The words “will be” mean to be about to.
 Peter talks about the “about to be revealed glory.”
 Peter wants to share issues of the Second Advent.
-The word “will be” means to be inevitable, concerning future developments.
-The Second Advent is an inevitable event.
+The word “will be” means to be inevitable concerning future developments.
+The Second Advent is a definite and determined event.

 “But I say to you that Elijah has come already, and they did not know him but did to him whatever they wished.
 Likewise the Son of Man is also about to suffer at their hands” (Matthew 17:12).